 SPF, DKIM, DMARC, MTA‑STS, and TLS‑RPT secure mail transport and authentication — not metadata.
 PGP/S/MIME encrypt content, not headers.
 VPN and Tor can mask user IP, but can’t prevent server‑side header retention.

-Sovereign countermeasures — DataShielder™
+Sovereign countermeasures — DataShielder™ and secure communications

 Only transport metadata (IP addresses, traversed servers, timestamps) remains visible, as required by SMTP routing.
+These elements are technical invariants, but their value is significantly reduced by content opacity.

-✓ Sovereign countermeasures
+✓ Sovereign countermeasure summary

 - Offline key compartmentalisation with DataShielder HSM NFC